CEMPD/SMOKE-ExampleCase-v2/README.md

 For more information, refer to [Directory Structure](https://github.com/CEMPD/SMOKE/wiki/A.-Overall-Instructions-on-Running-SMOKE-using-EPA's-Emissions-Modeling-Platforms#directory-structure) on SMOKE Wiki page.

+In case where the precompiled SMOKE executable programs included in this Example Case package fail to be executed on user's local machine, consult [Instruction for SMOKE Installation](https://github.com/CEMPD/SMOKE/wiki/B.-Instructions-for-SMOKE-Installation) to compile SMOKE programs.

-4. Customize SMOKE Example CAse setup for new system
+4. Customize SMOKE Example Case setup for new system
 ```
 cd smoke_example_case/2018gg_18j/scripts/
 vim directory_definitions.csh